nummacway/gb300/README.md

 * `.zfb` ("link" with thumbnail, intended for arcade games)
 * `.nfc` (Famicon, often used for stock ROMs)

-There are no signs of other supported emulators, but it looks like MPEG-2 support in included but inaccessible.
+There are no signs of other supported emulators, but it looks like MPEG-2 support is included but inaccessible.
 If you force the GB300 to display `.chd` files, opening one will cause it to load indefinitely.
-Same goes for `.cue` files no matter if MD or PCE.
+Same goes for `.cue` files no matter if MD-CD or PCE-CD.

 ### Nintendo Entertainment System